csuka/ansible_role_percona_xtradb_cluster/README.md

 The python package [pymysql](https://pypi.org/project/PyMySQL) is required for certain Ansible mysql modules, so this is installed by default.

-The mysql service file is edited to include the maximum of open files, which is by default 65535.
+An override file for the mysql service is placed to set the maximum open files, which is by default 65535.
 The daemons are reloaded after the change.

 Mysql binds by default to `0.0.0.0`.